US Star Pacific Wrecks Your donation today supports the next 15 years

 Aircraft History

-On August 18, 1945 took off from Yontan Airfield at 0655 piloted by Captain James F. Klein, along with #578 and F7B Liberator on a mission to photograph the Tokyo area from Chiba to Kido and Higurashi to Iwabe.
-Although the war had ended, the bombers encountered anti-aircraft fire from Miyakawa Airfield and were intercepted by fourteen Japanese fighters over Chosi, including an A6M5 Zero piloted by Saburo Sakai.
+On August 18, 1945 at 6:55am took off from Yontan Airfield piloted by Captain James F. Klein leading a reconnaissance mission over Tokyo to document Japanese compliance with the terms of surrender with B-32 42-108578 followed by a F7B Liberator from the 20th CMS.
+The bombers were to photograph the area spanning from Chiba, Kido, Higurashi to Iwabe.
+Although Japan had surrendered, the formation encountered anti-aircraft fire from Miyakawa Airfield and over Chosi were intercepted by fourteen Japanese fighters.
 The fighters made ten firing passes singularly, without causing damage or pressing their attacks.
-Returned to base at 1830.
-This was the last aerial combat of World War II.
+This was the last aerial combat between U.S. and Japanese aircraft during World War II.
+The three B-32's returned to Yontan Airfield at 6:30pm with B-32 42-108578 landing first with wounded aboard.

 References